 property rights before public disclosure?

 The best way to protect intellectual property rights prior to public disclosure is to contact the ORA to either get an NDA in place, in the event of discussions with a company, another institution or an individual, or to get a provisional patent application on file with the USPTO.

 the public to publish my data, rather than try to patent my invention?

+Remember, however, the ORA can work with you to protect inventions prior to publication.
 We want to make it possible for you to both patent and publish.

 What can be publicly disclosed

 In the absence of a signed, valid confidentiality agreement or a filed patent application, it is generally not a good idea to make any kind of public disclosure of your potential invention.
 What constitutes a public disclosure depends greatly upon the circumstances under which the information is being disclosed and the nature of the disclosure.
 Accordingly, it is strongly advisable for you to discuss a pending disclosure (including a publication submission, a presentation of a poster, paper or abstract at a meeting, or meeting with a company) prior to the disclosure with the technology transfer staff in the ORA.

 Yes.
 In order to maintain the confidentiality of your invention, you should contact the ORA to put a Non-Disclosure Agreement ("NDA") in place with the company prior to your discussions.
 If you do not have an NDA in place before discussing your invention with a company, it can constitute a public disclosure and patent rights to the invention may be lost.